Data Protected - Switzerland

 Federal authorities (including private persons entrusted with public tasks, such as those in the field of mandatory health insurance) are also subject to the revised DPA, but: (i) must comply with additional rules (for example, the processing of personal data is normally permitted only on the basis that there is a provision of Swiss law that permits such processing); and (ii) cannot rely on the same reasons for justifying a violation of a data subject’s personality as private persons can do.

-The revised DPA does not apply to personal data processed by an individual solely for personal purposes and not disclosed to third parties; this limitation is stricter than the exclusion of processing for personal or household activities in the GDPR.
+The revised DPA does not apply to personal data processed by an individual solely for personal purposes and not disclosed to third parties; this limitation is narrower than the exclusion of processing for personal or household activities in the GDPR.
 Another important exception is that the revised DPA does not apply in civil, criminal, international judicial assistance and administrative recourse proceedings in Switzerland insofar as their procedural laws apply; however, it does apply in international administrative assistance.
 The revised DPA is also considered not to apply to national or international arbitration before a tribunal with its seat in Switzerland.

 What is personal data?